StrangeBeeCorp/docs/docs/flow/operations/security-maintenance.md

 grep 'image:' docker-compose.yml | grep -v '@sha256:'
 ```

-The only expected output is the `orchestrator` image, which is pinned by tag through `ORCHESTRATOR_VERSION`.
+The only expected output is the `orchestrator` image, which is pinned by tag through `FLOW_VERSION`.

 ## TLS certificate expiry